able2608/ComfyUI-UniAnimate-W/README.md

 The ComfyUI nodes created are `Align & Generate poses for UniAnimate` & `Animate image with UniAnimate`

+Update 12/04/2024: Optimize `Animate image with UniAnimate` to work better with low VRAM environments

 Update 07/09/2024: Added two nodes: `Animate image with UniAnimate_Long` for long video generation, and `Repose image with UniAnimate` for img2img pose transfer

 Update 09/09/2024: Released a [video](https://youtu.be/Ne-DSBhfg8A) on using the two new nodes for best results